 How do I get my leave balances for the final entitlements estimator?

-Annual leave balances in hours and minutes can be found on your fortnightly pay advices or via Online HR.
+Annual leave balances in hours and minutes can be found on your fortnightly pay advices or via PEMS.
 Alternatively, leave balances can be obtained from the MaPS Help Desk.

 Long service leave balances can be obtained from the MaPS Help Desk.
 Please note it may take up to 10 business days for long service leave balances to be provided.
 This period may be extended where prior service details need to be obtained.